-Shareholders may write to the Company's Registrar and Share Transfer Agent M/s.
-Link Intime India Private Limited on their dedicated email id rnt.helpdesk@linkintime.co.in to know the process of claiming their unclaimed dividends from the IEPF or from the Company, as the case maybe.
+Shareholders may write to the Company's Registrar and Share Transfer Agent, M/s.
+MUFG Intime India Private Limited (Previously known as M/s.
+Link Intime India Private Limited) on their dedicated email id rnt.helpdesk@in.mpms.mufg.com to know the process of claiming their unclaimed dividends from the IEPF or from the Company, as the case maybe.